-- i) interest and/or installment of principal remain overdue for a period of more than 90 days in respect of a term loan. - ii) the account remains 'out of order' if the outstanding balance remains continuously in excess of sanctioned limits / DP for more than 90 days in respect of Overdraft/Cash Credit (OD/CC).

-- iii) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted - iv) the installment of principal or interest thereon remains overdue for two crop seasons for short duration crop. - v) the installment of principal or interest thereon remains overdue for one crop season for long duration crops. - vi) in respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment b.
-Gross Credit Risk exposures as on 30th September 2017.
+- interest and/or installment of principal remain overdue for a period of more than 90 days in respect of a term loan. - ii) the account remains 'out of order' if the outstanding balance remains continuously in excess of sanctioned limits / DP for more than 90 days in respect of Overdraft/Cash Credit (OD/CC). - iii) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted. - iv) the installment of principal or interest thereon remains overdue for two crop seasons for short duration crop. - v) the installment of principal or interest thereon remains overdue for one crop season for long duration crops. - vi) in respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - vii) an account where the regular / adhoc credit limits have not been reviewed / renewed within 180 days from the due date / date of adhoc sanction will be treated as NPA.

 Where the interest charged during any quarter is not serviced fully within 90 days from the end of the quarter, the account is classified as non-performing.
-A non-performing asset ceases to generate income for the bank.
+A nonperforming asset ceases to generate income for the bank.